 How to apply

-If you are interested in joining the University as a lay member of the Board of Governors or the General Assembly, please submit an outline CV or biography, accompanied by a one-page personal statement on any relevant experience, your interest in education and your reasons for wishing to become involved with the University in this way.
+If you are interested in joining the University as a lay member of the Board of Governors, please submit an outline CV or biography, accompanied by a one-page personal statement on any relevant experience, your interest in education and your reasons for wishing to become involved with the University in this way.

 1,021 John Owens Building